Looking At AbbVie's Recent Whale Trades

-Someone with a lot of money to spend has taken a bearish stance on AbbVie ABBV.
+A whale with a lot of money to spend has taken a noticeably bullish stance on AbbVie.

 What's The Price Target?